-Situated between Tenby and Pembroke, Lamphey is about two miles from the coast and has some much appreciated facilities including a train station, good bus service, filling station and shop, a renowned local independent bakery, hairdresser, hotels and The Dial Inn, our local pub and restaurant.
+Situated between Tenby and Pembroke, Lamphey is about two miles from the coast and has some much appreciated facilities including a train station, good bus service, filling station, shop, hotels and The Dial Inn, our local pub and restaurant.
 There are also a number of independent traders specialising in alternative therapies etc.

 The construction of the current Village Hall was completed in 2007.
 It replaced a building which had started life in the First World War as a medical centre in Pembroke.
 That building was transported to Lamphey at the end of the war and was erected on land donated by the Matthias Family.
 The original building had served the community very well for over eighty five years.